CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/Hypothesis Tests/exercises_HT.md

 <br/>

-**c)**: Construct a 90% condence interval for the difference of means for both genders.
+**c)**: Construct a 90% confidence interval for the difference of means for both genders.
 Use this interval to test the hypothesis of the difference of mean values (mu_women- mu_men) being equal to one.

 <details><summary>Click Here to see the answer</summary><p>